NoQuarterTeam/boilerplate/README.md

 **Must have node and pnpm installed and setup locally**

 1. `pnpm i`
-2. Create db in planetscale and add connection string to .env
+2. Create db and add connection string to .env, we use PlanetScale
 3. `cd packages/database pnpm db:push`

 Make sure you have created a .env file with the right values, you can use .env.example as the template